-I recently asked my research staff to study which SSI state changes presented the best buying opportunities.
+We recently studied which SSI state changes presented the best buying opportunities.
 We looked at three different state changes:

 - Red to Green – The investment was stopped out per the SSI and just triggered a new SSI Entry signal by rising substantially off of a bottom and establishing a brand new uptrend.

 - Green to Yellow – The investment was in the Green Zone but has corrected more than halfway towards the Red Zone.
 It’s getting close to being stopped out but hasn’t been stopped out yet.

 - Yellow to Green – The investment corrected into the Yellow Zone and has just risen back out of the Yellow Zone and back into the Green Zone.
 It has reasserted its upward momentum.

 Using our database of several hundred securities with data back to 2000, we looked at which changes of state triggered the best buy signals.
 Here’s what we found.